 He persisted in the face of her indignation, “And then he turns up out of the blue with one of my girls dead and him threatening two more in the library.
 How did he even gain access to this floor?
 Did you let him in?”

-“No.” The outrage in her voice was apparent.
+“No.” she felt herself blush at the outrage.
 “What is your problem with Giles?
 I thought you liked Watchers.
 I thought your mom's Watcher raised you after she died?”

 “I like Watchers that stick around.
 I don't trust the shiftless ones that get their asses fired and disappear for months at a time running up huge debts."

 “If this is about the money,” she started but he shook his head.

 “It's not the money.
 I don't care about the money, evidence today is that he’s been drinking most of it, but I would like to know how he spends his time.”
 Robin rose and walked around the desk to perch on a corner, his arms open in conciliation.
 “Don’t get angry with me, but what is his agenda these days?”

 “He's trying to find a way to release himself from this curse.”

 “And who are the sort of people that he could be asking?
 If Willow can’t do it then what sort of unholy power would it take?
 And what would he have to give them in return?”

 It was a chilling thought.
 Willow had had the power to raise Buffy from the grave.
 She’d heard Giles smack down Willow’s insistence she was the only one that could have done that.
 The phrase ‘Oh there are others, and you wouldn’t want to meet them’ pushed unwelcomed into her mind, but she dismissed it.
 So Giles knew people, so what.
 That was a bonus in his line of work, not a cause for concern.

 “This is Giles we are talking about.
 He's not like that.”